rishabhuke/krishisetu/README.md

 MobileNetV2 was pretrained on ImageNet (1.2M images, 1000 classes).
 It already knows how to detect edges, textures and shapes.
 We only needed to teach it crop-specific disease patterns — saving massive training time.

 ### Why Flask?
 Lightweight, Python-native, easy to integrate with TensorFlow.
-Perfect for ML model serving without overhead of Django.
+Perfect for ML model serving without the overhead of Django.

 ---